 Updating content does not necessarily mean that you will rank higher, but if you don't update you will rank lower in the long run.

 New articles or other forms of content always contribute to how high you rank.
 That has the following reasons:

-There are people who can produce and publish an article of 2000 words every day, but very few can.
-Search engines don’t look at the quantity but at the quality of the published content.
-That’s what makes it so difficult to publish content on a regular basis.
+Some people can produce and publish an article of 2000 words every day, but very few can.
+Search engines don't look at the quantity but at the quality of the published content.
+That's what makes it so difficult to publish content regularly.

 That's also why you should look before you write something that others have written about it.
 Check for yourself whether you can do this better based on at least the following criteria:

 2. Can I tell you more about it?

 3. Can I add something special to it?

 Internal links are similar to the aisles of a supermarket.
 If you turn them into a maze, the visitors and in this case the search engines get lost.